GP visit cards

 When you apply for a GP visit card you will first be assessed for eligibility for a medical card.
 If your income is over the relevant limit, the deciding officer will consider whether it would cause you undue hardship if you are refused a medical card.

 If your application for a GP visit card is refused, you will receive a letter from the HSE stating this.
 The letter will also set out the reasons why your application has been refused.
 If you are not satisfied with the decision, you may have it reviewed.
 Your circumstances may have changed or you may have left out some relevant information from the original application.
-If you are not satisfied with the review you may make an appeal to the Appeals Office of your HSE Area.
-The contact details will also be contained in your letter of refusal.
+If you are not satisfied with the review you can make an appeal to the Appeals Office of your HSE Area.
+You can also find the contact details for the Appeals Office in your letter of refusal.
 The Appeals Office will conduct a reassessment of your application.
 This will be conducted by HSE staff who were not involved in deciding on your original application.

 Your entitlement to a GP visit card is reviewed periodically.
 This is because your circumstances may change.
 If you don’t return your review form, your GP visit card may not be re-issued.

 If you return your review form by the given date but the review process continues past the expiry date of your card, the card’s validity may be extended so that you can continue to use it while the review is taking place.
 The extension is on a month-by-month basis so it is advisable to contact the Client Registration Unit to confirm that your card has been extended and continues to be valid.